aaronfang/Simhub-Plugin-RacenetReceiver/README.md

     b. login with your EA account
     c. open developer tools in browser (clrt+shift+i in chrome, firefox, etc.)
     d. copy the `refresh_token`

+note: Usually, refresh_token doesn't expire.
+However, if you haven't used the plugin for a long time, there's a chance that the refresh_token might become invalid.
+In that case, you'll need to get a new refresh_token.

 <img src="doc/get_refresh_token.png" width="80%" height="80%">